 Back again in Pennsylvania, Michael attends the funeral along with other close friends.
 Later, in the back room of the local bar, where the small group is assembled, they all are at a loss for words.
 They then slowly break out in a chorus, singing “God Bless America.”
 Was the closure ironic Obviously not for Cimino, who thought that this was a genuinely patriotic expression of faith in the country–despite the horror and price of Vietnam.

-From its earliest showings, the film was stalked by controversy.
+From its earliest showings, the film stirred controversy–for various reasons and by different groups.
 Some critics attacked the stereotyped depiction of the enemy as a throwback to Hollywood’s World War II films, in which all the Japanese as vile and sadistic.
 Others objected to the distortion of history, claiming that the film was “a criminal violation of the truth,” singling out its images of all non-Americans as corrupt and depraved.
 Still other critics attacked the principal metaphor for the insanity of war, the game of Russian roulette, as entirely fictitious.
 However, the film has as many supporters who found the work powerful and emotionally moving.

 In 1978, the troubled legacy of Vietnam fueled the two front-runners in the Oscar race: “Coming Home,” in which a disabled vet confronts indifference and impotence, and “The Deer Hunter,” which probed the darker recesses of the mind in chronicling how a trio of steel-worker buddies were damaged by their tour of duty.

 “The Deer Hunter” confronted audiences with the brutality of war in an intense, unprecedented manner.
 If “Saving Private Ryan” provided a revisionist view of WWII, “The Deer Hunter” fanned the already white-hot debate about America’s involvement in Vietnam.